It is a form of neoplasia that causes abdominal pressure and inflammation. It can even cause cancerous developments in patients.

 Young children and babies can be diagnosed with these neoplasms.
 The victims of these tumors are detected depending on the symptoms.
 The diagnosis of these growths is confirmed with an MRI or a CT scan.

 Surgery is the first step in the medical cure of this growth.
-Surgical removal is important because the tumor can become malignant by nature.
-The method used to perform the operation depends on the size of the Teratoma.
+Surgical removal is essential because the tumor can become malignant by nature.
+The method used to operate depends on the size of the Teratoma.

-The growths can often be large, and the scope of the operation can also be quite extensive.
-In some cases, multiple operations may be necessary.
-In babies, it may be necessary to eliminate the coccyx.
+The growth can often be significant, and the scope of the operation can also be quite extensive.
+In some cases, multiple procedures may be necessary.
+In babies, it may be required to eliminate the coccyx.

 It arises from one of the germ cells located in the ovary.
-This form of growth usually begins to emerge around the time when patients reach reproductive age.
+This form of growth usually begins to emerge when patients reach reproductive age.

 Causas of ovarian teratoma:

-It is the result of abnormalities with one or more germ cells in the ovary.
+It results from abnormalities with one or more germ cells in the ovary.